 The pharmacokinetics of valproic acid is important to understand how it is utilized in the body and the extent of the effect it can exert.

-The pharmaceutically active component of the medication is absorbed well into the bloodstream with bioavailability of 81-89%.
+The pharmaceutically active component of the medication is absorbed well into the bloodstream with a bioavailability of 81-89%.
 This means the majority of the drug is absorbed, which happens on a relatively quick timeframe with the peak plasma concentration for standard release medications at approximately 2 hours after administration.
-For this reason, sodium valproate is also available as an extended release formulation to allow for a more gradual absorption and more convenient dosing of once per day.
+For this reason, sodium valproate is also available as an extended release formulation to allow for a more gradual absorption and more convenient dosing once per day.
 Valproic acid is highly bound to protein in the blood, which accounts for its volume of distribution value of 92L.